jtsage/FS22_ProductionInspector/README.md

 ### dev, debug and extras

 * __setValueTimerFrequency__ - timer update frequency.
-We probably don't need to query every vehicle on every tick for performance reasons
+We probably don't need to query every vehicle on every tick for performance reasons.
-* __debugMode__ - show debug output.
-Mostly garbage.

 ## Sample